PROPRINCE1/ZeroToShip/README.md

 # ZeroToShip

-A student collaboration platform that connects university students with projects based on their skills and interests.
+A student collaboration platform that connects university students with projects based on their skills, interests, and collaboration goals.

+ZeroToShip allows students to discover projects, create their own ideas, find teammates, and collaborate through a centralized university project marketplace.

 ---

-## Repository Structure
+# Repository Structure

 ```
 ZeroToShip/